freemansoft/ESP8266-MicroPython/README.md

 ```

 # MicroPython
 Load MicroPython onto your board.
-See https://joe.blog.freemansoft.com/2022/11/flashing-micropython-onto-generic.html
+See https://joe.blog.freemansoft.com/2022/11/flashing-micropython-onto-generic.html for an example with `esptool`.

 # Setup
 ## Required Hardware
-1. ESP8266 IoT board or better
+1. IoT board that supports Micropython.
+ESP8266 or better.
+    * Tested with ESP8266.
+Micropython installed via `esptools`
+    * Tested with Pico W.  Micropython installed via `uf2` boot loader
+    * Tested with Seeed Studio ESP32C3 XAIO.
+Micropython installed via `esptools`
+        * That really didn't work well with the Micropython avaialble 2022/12.
+Looks like a sleep state issue
 1. Computer with USB port
 1. USB-to-Serial adapter that fits into the computer
     1. Used an old Prolific, possibly counterfeit, USB-to-3.3V cable on my Mac that showed up as `/dev/cu.usbserial-1140`ls
-    1. Used an old UsbBee on my Windows machine that showed up as `COM6`
+    1. Used an old USBee on my Windows machine that showed up as `COM6`.
+Required cable from adapter to device.
-1. 3 wire cable from the adapter to the IoT board
+    1. Used an old arduino FTDI adapter from 2011.
+Required cable from adapter to device.
 1. Plug the USB-to-Serial adapter into the computer and into the IoT board.
 A COM or serial port should magially appear.
 If not, you may need to install drivers

 ## Command Line Tools (rshell)